 This program focuses on engineering bionic systems to sense and actuate in response to human biology for biomedical intervention.
-Projects should be directed toward overcoming a technological challenge that limits biomedical adoption.
+Projects should be directed towards overcoming a technological challenge that limits biomedical adoption.
 This program encourages projects that use a design-build-test approach.

 Examples of bionic systems include but are not limited to: